eye-division/jennyblyth/_gallery/susan-moxley.md

   imperfections that contribute to the island’s stories, inspiring me to draw their narratives into the present.
 I impose my own stories whilst always being aware and respectful of the island women who made them.
-Each piece is a palimpsest - altered, superimposed, recontextualised while still bearing traces of its former use’*****.**
+Each piece is a palimpsest - altered, superimposed, re-contextualised while still bearing traces of its former use’*****.**